huangzizheng01/ShuffleMamba/README.md

 ```

 ## Training
-Example for training the Vim-B for 300 epochs: run the script in `ShuffleMamba/Supervised_training` `run.sh`.
+- Example for training the Vim-B for 300 epochs: run the script in `ShuffleMamba/Supervised_training` `run.sh`.
-Example for pre-training for MambaMLP-L: run the script in `ShuffleMamba/Masked_distillation` `run_pt_large.sh`.
+- Example for pre-training for MambaMLP-L: run the script in `ShuffleMamba/Masked_distillation` `run_pt_large.sh`.
-Example for fine-tuning pre-trained MambaMLP-L: run the script in `ShuffleMamba/Masked_distillation/Finetuning` `run_ft_large.sh`.# Stochastic Layer-Wise Shuffle for Improving Vision Mamba Training
+- Example for fine-tuning pre-trained MambaMLP-L: run the script in `ShuffleMamba/Masked_distillation/Finetuning` `run_ft_large.sh`.

 ## Model Zoo